 Which one should you choose – Drupal, WordPress, or Joomla?

-Asking about the best CMS solution in any developers forum will most likely spark a massive argument.
+Asking about the best CMS solution in any web developers’ forum will most likely spark a massive argument.

-The truth is, every single CMS has its advantages and disadvantages.
+The truth is, each of the three CMS platforms has its advantages and disadvantages.
 WordPress is a market leader because it has a more user-friendly backend interface than its competitors, but getting used to the other systems is far from impossible.

 In the end, choosing a CMS for your new online project is a decision you need to base on your specific requirements.
 You have to consider many different factors, including what sort of website you want to launch, how much technical expertise you have, and how much time you have to learn and develop new skills.